Section 3 - Handicap and scoring system

 Handicaps

 In 2018 we adopted a system of adjusting personal handicaps based on the official CONGU method, taking into account each players handicap band when adjusting.
-For 2024 we intend to continue with this system but with a couple of tweaks.
-I also intend to continue the trial incorporating some aspects of the World Handicap System course slope raiting into our Society with a mind to making it permanent if all goes well.
+From 2024 we also incorporated some aspects of the World Handicap System, especially the course & slope raitings into our Society handicap adjustment system.
+We now use a player's Personal Handicap Index as the base and adjusting playing handicaps in line with the course raiting and slope values after each round and before the next.

 Starting Handicap

-Initial personal handicaps will be calculated using official club handicaps if available.
+INITIAL personal handicaps for new players will be calculated using their official club handicap index if available.
 If not, new members who have not played with the society previously will be given an initial handicap of 18, this will be reviewed by the Committee after playing three rounds.
-Existing members who played last year will have their starting handicap based on the previous seasons results.
-There will be a maximum handicap of 28 and personal handicaps will be recalculated after each round.
-For this season the adjustment system will be roughly based on the official CONGU system.
+Once a new player is classed as a Full member their handicap from then on will be based on their Society record NOT their Official WHS index.
+Existing Society members who played in previous seasons will have their starting handicap index based on the previous seasons results.
+For the 2025 season we raised the maximum handicap to 36 and as before personal handicaps will be recalculated after each round.
 Playing handicaps and Stableford points scored will be used to adjust personal handicaps using the formula below :-

 Score 31-36 points - No change